 |

-Check the terminals in the main cooling fan connector for damage and repair or replace the main cooling fan.
+Check for damage to the terminals in the main cooling fan connector and repair them or replace the main cooling fan.

 |